-There are some weird ingredients in the most popular brand that I want to avoid and I like giving my family wholesome foods.
+Buying boxed potato flakes for quick and easy mashed potatoes may seem like a great idea most of the time, right?
+There are some weird ingredients in the most popular brand that I want to avoid, and I like giving my family wholesome foods.
 Of course, you can easily store potatoes in a root cellar to last all winter long.
-So why would I bother making my own potato flakes?
+So why would I bother making homemade potato flakes?

-I often pressure can my potatoes for longer storage, since I don’t have a root cellar, but want another way to store them without taking up so much room, and have you tried putting a 50lb. sack of potatoes in a bug out bag?
-That same amount can fit into a 1/2 gallon sized mason jar, or a gallon sized ziploc bag with room to push out the air and save space and weight.
+I often pressure can my potatoes for long-term storage, since I don’t have a root cellar, but I want another way to store them without taking up so much room.
+Have you tried putting a 50-pound sack of potatoes in a bug out bag?
+That same amount can fit into a 1/2 gallon sized mason jar, or a gallon sized Ziploc bag with room to push out the air and save space and weight.
 If I had to bug out, I certainly wouldn’t want to lug a huge sack of ‘taters with me.

 It just requires a bit of time and effort up front to get going.
 You start by washing and peeling your potatoes.
 You could leave the skins on, but the end result may be on the bitter side.
-Once the potatoes are peeled, bring to a boil in a large pot with enough water to cover.
+Once you have the potatoes peeled, bring to a boil in a large pot with enough water to cover.
 Cook until the potatoes are done, with a fork or knife going thru them easily.
 You want them a bit on the mushier side.

 Lay the mashed potatoes out on a dehydrator sheet.

-Remove from the dehydrator and place in either a blender or food processor to break up into flakes.
+You’ll know they are finished when they “break” instead of “bend” and they are a whitish golden color.
+Remove the dried pieces from the dehydrator and place them in either a blender or food processor to break up into flakes.
 Store in an airtight container.
-I use mine up each year, but if there is no water in them, the shelf life could be at least a couple years stored airtight.
+I use my dehydrated potatoes up each year, but if there is no water in them, the shelf life could be at least a couple of years stored airtight.

 To use your dehydrated potato flakes

 - Add more butter or milk to taste, as this recipe will make potatoes that are on the “stiffer” side.